Hu Changqing: Death penalty

 On January 15, 2000, the Nanchang Intermediate People's Court charged Hu Changqing with corruption, accepting bribes, offering bribes, and illegally accepting a huge amount of property.

 Hu was sentenced to death immediately, deprived of political rights for life, and confiscated of all personal property.
 Hu thus became the first deputy provincial cadre sentenced to death by the court for corruption after the founding of the People's Republic of China.

 On March 1, 2000, the Higher People's Court of Jiangxi Province rejected Hu's appeal and upheld the first-instance judgment.
 On March 7, 2000, the Supreme People's Court made a ruling approving Hu Changqing's death penalty and issued an execution order for Hu's death penalty.

 At 8:46 am on March 8, 2000, Hu was shot to death by firing squad at the Yingshang Execution Ground in the northern suburbs of Nanchang.

-Anecdotes

-Hu Changqing was adept at lying, using disguises, and faking documents.
-When Hu's father-in-law saw the TV news that Hu had been executed, he finally realized that he had been deceived by Hu for a long time.
-He became so angry that he died.

-According to Zhao Ziyang, part of the reason Hu was executed was because he expressed dissatisfaction with Jiang Zemin, the CCP general secretary at the time.
-Hu criticized and slandered Jiang, did not think before speaking, and did not care about the people around him.

-Hu had a fetish for reading pornographic novels such as Su Nü Jing, Jin Ping Mei, and The Carnal Prayer Mat.